Youssef-Ashraf02/BookingTicketSystem/README.md

 # BookingTicketSystem
-Tickium is a program where you can book your stadium ticket, admin control , build with c# and sql
+Tickium is a program where you can book your stadium ticket, admin control, built with c# and SQL